Travel Guide to Ruse, Bulgaria

 One building stands out as the most popular tourist attraction in the city.
-The Rousse TV Tower stands at an impressive 210 metres high.
+The Rousse TV Tower stands at an impressive 210 meters high.
 Built out of reinforced concrete, the Rousse TV Tower is the highest in all of the Balkan Peninsula.
-There is an observation deck open to the public at the 107 metre level.
+There is an observation deck open to the public at the 107-meter level.
 From this observation deck, Ruse, Romania, and the Danube are all easily viewed.

 In Ruse, 200 buildings are on the historic heritage list.
-Of those 200, definitely visit St. Paul's Roman Catholic Church, The Monument of Liberty, the Leventabia Fortress, Battanberg Palace, and the Old Theatre.
+Of those 200, definitely visit St. Paul’s Roman Catholic Church, The Monument of Liberty, the Leventabia Fortress, Battenberg Palace, and the Old Theatre.

-Last, but certainly not least, take a short drive from the city centre.
-Within twenty kilometres, you will come across the Rock-Hewn Churches of Ivanovo.
-These churches, monasteries, and chapels were hand carved into the rocky river banks.
+Last, but certainly not least, take a short drive from the city center.
+Within twenty kilometers, you will come across the Rock-Hewn Churches of Ivanovo.
+These churches, monasteries, and chapels were hand-carved into the rocky river banks.
 These churches are amazing and should not be missed.

 The Best Western Bistra is located in a quiet section of the city.
-There are thirty-eight rooms available to travellers.
+There are thirty-eight rooms available to travelers.
 The hotel has a nice pool, sauna, and steam bath area.
-There is also a great fitness centre on the premises.
+There is also a great fitness center on the premises.
 A restaurant and bar are also located within the building.

-Located across from Sexaginta Prista, Anna Palace Hotel offers well equipped rooms with colour televisions, hairdryers, telephones, room service menus, and safe deposit boxes.
+Located across from Sexaginta Prista, Anna Palace Hotel offers well-equipped rooms with color televisions, hairdryers, telephones, room service menus, and safe deposit boxes.
 There is a restaurant on the premises.

 Ruse is home to one of Bulgaria’s best colleges that specialize in Information Technology and Engineering educations.
 The college brings in many students who both feed the economy and also take from it as they apply for part-time jobs.
 Printing of books and textbooks is an industry that has served the city well over the years.